 IMM Index = 99.4

-In the above case, the IMM Index of ICE LIBOR rate for 6 months period is 99.4.
+In the above case, the IMM Index of the ICE LIBOR rate for 6 months period is 99.4.

 IMM Date is the date at which the futures and options contract have their termination or maturity.
 These maturity dates are mostly fixed in nature and terminate or mature after every quarter.
-This maturity or termination mostly takes place on the third Wednesday of every quarter.
+This maturity or termination mostly occurs on the third Wednesday of every quarter.
 Trading of the security stops on Monday, just before the third Wednesday.
 These four-quarter ending months are mostly March, June, September, and December.
 Not only Chicago Mercantile Exchange but many other Over-the-Counter (OTC) Exchanges also functions on IMM dates.